from earth ceylon 2018 73x100,5img 2719

 herman de vries

-herman de vries is a Dutch artist and one of the crucial figures of European art in the second half of the 20th century.
-He typically stylises his name in lower-case as “herman de vries” to avoid hierarchy.
+herman de vries (1931 Alkmaar, Netherlands) is a Dutch artist and a central figure in European art of the second half of the 20th century.
+He intentionally stylizes his name in lowercase to avoid hierarchy.

-Today, de vries works and lives with his wife Susanne in Eschenau near Knetzgau, Germany.
+herman de vries lives and works with his wife Susanne in Eschenau near Knetzgau, Germany, continuing to explore the intersections of nature, perception, and essential artistic action.

 Subscribe